eobi/whatssap_agent/README.md

 # WhatsApp Flight Bot

-A modular WhatsApp bot that responds to flight-related queries in both individual and group chats.
+A modular WhatsApp bot that responds to flight-related queries in both individual and group chats, with session management.

 ## Features

-- Listens for flight-related keywords in messages
+- Listens for any messages in private chats
+- Responds to mentions in group chats
 - Extracts user information (name, number)
-- Works in both individual chats and group mentions
+- Maintains user sessions for 24 hours
 - Calls a mock flight API for information
 - Provides formatted flight search results
+- Persists sessions across restarts

 ## Installation